Streaming on-chain Ethereum data to QuestDB

 Disclaimer: This tutorial is not investment or financial advice.
 All views expressed here are my own.

-This tutorial uses ethereum-etl 1.6.x series.
+Note: This tutorial uses ethereum-etl 1.6.x series.
 Later releases may not be compatible with QuestDB.

-Accessing Ethereum on-chain data#
+Accessing Ethereum on-chain data

 Infura is a development platform powered by Consensys with a generous free tier (100k requests/day) to pull data from Ethereum Mainnet and Testnets.
 Create a new project in your Infura account under Ethereum: